State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 Tax-Rates.org provides a printable Georgia datasheet including an income tax table, a list of Georgia tax deductions, important URLs and addresses, and more.
 This document is in PDF format.

-If you are not a resident of Georgia, have a complicated tax return, or have other specialized circumstances you may need to download additional tax forms from the Department of Revenue website.
-You can find all of Georgia's 2013 income tax forms on the Department of Revenue income tax forms page External Link.
+If you are not a resident of Georgia, have a complicated tax return, or have other specialized circumstances you may need to download additional tax forms from the website.
+You can find all of Georgia's 2024 income tax forms on the income tax forms page External Link.

 6.